 Frequently Asked Questions

 This is a substantive question and we welcome it.
 The qirād contract differs from conventional investment in three material ways: (1) returns are not fixed or guaranteed — they depend entirely on actual profit; (2) capital providers bear genuine risk of loss; (3) the contract is invalidated by any ribā element at any stage.
-Every investment undergoes independent Sharī'ah compliance review by a Board whose members have no commercial interest in the club's revenue.
-Compliance decisions and supporting documentation are made available to members.
+Every investment is reviewed for Sharīʿah compliance under the Mālikī school before the offer is sent, and the compliance basis is set out in the offer documents made available to members.

 The Mālikī school's methodology is particularly suited to contemporary contexts for several reasons.
 First, its extensive use of maṣlaḥa (public interest) allows scholars to adapt rulings to new circumstances without abandoning principles.
 Second, its recognition of 'urf (custom and commercial practice) as a legal source enables it to engage seriously with modern commercial norms.
 Third, its positions on profit-ratio flexibility in muḍārabah are more permissive than some other schools, enabling creative-but-compliant structuring.
 We have also found Mālikī positions on the permissibility of condition-based contracts well-suited to South African law, where Roman-Dutch doctrine already recognises conditional obligations and good faith as central pillars of contract — far closer to Mālikī commercial ethics than English-derived common law systems.